Hydra, Theoretical Physics' compute cluster

 PYTHON LIBRARIES

-The OS has python2 and python3, and we have numerous python modules installed in both.
-However, you may want to manage your own python modules that you need for your project.
-Most python modules are available using "pip", and you would install them with "pip install numpy" (python 2) or "pip3 install numpy" (python 3) for example.
+The OS has python3 installed.
+You're bound to want to install modules, however.
+Most python modules are available using "pip", and you would install them with "pip install numpy" for example.
 This would install them system-wide, however, which you will not have the filesystem permissions to do.
-You can install any modules you want in your home directory, however, by adding "--ignore-installed --user", so eg. "pip install --ignore-installed --user numpy" (use pip3 for python3) would install numpy in your home directory.
-This is often preferable than using the system-wide versions because you can control which version of the modules you have.
-We've had many problems in the past where an update to the OS-wide modules have caused problems for people - the newer versions introduced a bug, or were not compatible with the other modules people needed.
-So maintaining your own modules is a good idea.
+You can install any modules you want in your home directory, however, by adding "--ignore-installed --user", so eg. "pip install --ignore-installed --user numpy" would install numpy in your home directory.

 Sometimes people need to keep multiple python environments.
 For example, project1 may need a specific version of numpy but project2 needs another version.
 You can keep separate python environments with their own modules using a virtualenv.
 There are numerous tutorials on this out there, and the homepage for virtualenv is https://virtualenv.pypa.io/en/latest/ .
 This is a good way of managing more complicated python setups.